Farmer

 Do you hope that your kids will eventually take over and run the farm when they're of age?

-Asked by Jameson almost 12 years ago
+Asked by Jameson about 12 years ago

 Unfortunately my kids (like many farmer's kids) have no interest in farming.
 A lot of family farms are just closing when the parents are too old to work, and the kids want a different lifestyle.
 It's sad.